kswope/params_guard/README.md

       @thing = Thing.find( pg[:id, Thing] )
     end

-If the bad guy passes in an thing id that doesnt belong to account, instead of seeing private information, he'll get a rails error screen, because an uncaught exception is raised.
+If the bad guy passes in an thing id that doesnt belong to account, instead of seeing private information, he'll get a rails error screen, because an uncaught exception is raised from your callback.

 Works with nested parameters (that form_for thing)

     id = pg[:user][:document_id, Document]

 ParamsGuard tries guessing at the model name, so in the controller DocumentsController you can omit the Model and it guesses using the controllers name

     id = pg[:id]